 The Dog’s Structure

-Dogs are the most varied species on earth, with hundreds of different breeds of different shapes and sizes, from huge Mastiffs to teeny teacup pups, so it makes sense to understand your dog’s structure before designing conditioning challenges to suit them.
+Dogs are the most varied species on earth, with hundreds of breeds of different shapes and sizes, from huge Mastiffs to teeny teacup pups.
+Therefore, it makes sense to understand your dog’s structure before designing conditioning challenges to suit them.

 Take it Slow with the Dog’s Muscle-Building

 The key to conditioning your pup is to build up his muscle slowly and safely.
 It’s crucial that they don’t develop any muscle or joint issues from being pushed too hard too soon.

 Like humans, you need to gradually build up their stamina by feeding the correct dog food and increasing activity levels.

 Preparation and Recovery is a Key Step

 If we are planning on lifting weights at the gym, we would need to do some stretches to loosen us up before we start and if your dog is exercising to gain muscle, the same applies.